-15. Can scholarships be included as a primary activity and budgetary expense?
+23. Can scholarships be included as a primary activity and budgetary expense?

 Supporting financial access to college remains a high priority for Helios and scholarships are an allowable expense in the RFP.
 However, research shows that financial support alone is not enough to get students to and through college.

-Additional student supports are needed to help students access and graduate from college.
+Additional student support may be needed to help students access and graduate from college.

-16. Can our proposal focus on students going into a postsecondary career technical certification pathway and not one that will end in an associate or bachelor degree?
+24. Can our proposal focus on students going into a postsecondary career technical certification pathway and not one that will end in an associate or bachelor's degree?

 Helios is supportive of all postsecondary education pathways.
 Helios' articulated focus is on assisting students completing 2- or 4-year degrees.
 If your project clearly links a career technical certification pathway to 2- or 4-year degree completion, we will consider proposals with that focus.
-The ultimate goal of the project focused on degree attainment should be 2- or 4-year degree completion.